-The Bank's financial statements include provision for possible credit loss and guarantee loss based on information available to the Bank, including defaults to the extent they can be determined or estimated.
+The consolidated financial statements of the Bank and its subsidiaries include provision for possible credit loss and guarantee loss based on information available to the Bank and its subsidiaries, including defaults to the extent they can be determined or estimated.
 Changes in operating or financial performance of customers and general economic conditions of the market may have an impact on the debtor's ability to repay their loans and uncertainty related to the future realizable value of collaterals may cause the amounts of actual losses to differ from those presently determined or estimated.